hnvlab-syu/CAIR/README.md

 ```

 ### Data Prepration
-You can also train on Instagram Filter Removal Challenge dataset by following these steps:
+You can train on Instagram Filter Removal Challenge dataset by following these steps:
 ```
   | - datasets
   |  | - IFFI